phelpsbp/Projects/Mint Classics Inventory Analysis/README.md

 ### Project Overview
 ---

-Conducted exploratory analysis to investigate if there were any patterns or themes that may influence the reduction or reorganization of inventory in the Mint Classics storage facilities.
-Conducted a what-if analysis showing the impact a 5% inventory reduction, and provided analytic insights and data-driven recommendations.
+Conducted exploratory analysis to investigate if there were any patterns or themes that may influence the reduction or reorganization of inventory in the Mint Classics storage facilities, and provided analytic insights and data-driven recommendations.

 ### Data Sources